SPOILER ALERT: this is all about me. Me Me Me Me Me Me!! My favourite topic. Heh. Yep, and even better? It's up front and personal.

 It's my fault.
 I neglected the bouncing for decades and now that mistake has come home to roost.
 Never mind.
 I never knew... and it's ok anyway.
 I can fix it, and maybe quickly if I do it right.
 I gave up alcohol.
 Well.
 Almost entirely.
 For years I consoled myself that though I can't have coffee or chocolate I can still drink a glass of wine with dinner.
 Very funny.
 My impact-free lifestyle has made me much, much more susceptible to fracturing than most people.
 Bikes have been my wheelchairs for many many years, and suddenly (or so it seems) I am ridiculously fragile.
 That No Impact EDS lifestyle is having a huge impact on my overall health.
 Yes, I have broken again, this time a collarbone and a rib.
 And at the same time, my immune system is weakened, almost non existant.
 It's that I'm ... well... falling apart.
 (Cue shingles and months of antibiotic use to fight a series of infections.
 Yuck.)
 The Gods are laughing cause as much as I am fired up and ready to advocate for cycling safety and infrastructure expansion, my body instead has me laid up and waiting on healing.

-Sure you're thinking that I am a klutz, a spaz, and just generally, ridiculously uncoordinated, and in part you're right.
-But it's oh so much more than that.
+You're thinking that I am a klutz, a spaz, and just generally, ridiculously uncoordinated, and you're absolutely right.
+But it's so much more than that.
 My body has gone into full meltdown.

-This is not Who I Am.
+And I object!!
+This is not Who I Am!
+I'm mutarded, for sure, but I'm strong!
+Healthy!
+Fit!!
 I never catch a cold, nor the flu, I haven't called in sick in many, many years, even though I am and always have been vulnerable to all of the little things that most folks don't bat an eye at.
 At 16, a staph ulcer erupted and left a purple heart scar on my left hip.
-Staph is in soil and doesn't affect most people, but I have had those skin melting infections a few times.
+Staph is in soil and doesn't affect most people, but I have had those flesh eating, skin melting infections a few times.
 Very strange.
-I catch the baby diseases like hand foot and mouth.
-I blister when I eat chocolate or drink coffee, and the list of items my body reacts to is growing.
-Crazy.
+I catch baby diseases like hand foot and mouth.
+I have an anaphalactic reaction to chocolate or drink coffee, and that's just Not.
+Fair.
+I mean, come on!